*this page is under construction*

 - Expressive Arts and Design

->Our curriculum is based on the principles of the Early Years Curriculum and extended to meet the requirements of Key Stage 1.
+- Our curriculum is based on the requirements of Key Stage 1.

 -To continue to foster a love of books and realise why it is so important to be able to read independently.